karunakarrao/DevOps/Docker/Docker-notes.md

  	$ docker run –p 192.168.1.5:8000:5000 kodekloud/simple-webapp	--> pulishing the container on a specific NIC card.
 port:
 -----------------------------
+to list the  ports mapped to the containers.

 	$ docker port my-nginx/container-ID	--> to check container ports status
 	$ docker port my-nginx 8080/tcp
 	$ docker port my-nginx 8080/ud